Are Standing Desks Better Than Sitting?

 Is It Worth Getting A Standing Desk?

-If you’re serious about maximising your health at your desk job, a sit stand desk is more than worth the investment.
+If you’re serious about maximising your health at your desk job, getting one of the top-rated standing desks in Australia is more than worth the investment.
 Standing desks are shown to be effective at offsetting the worst effects of modern living, especially if combined with an active lifestyle.

 Standing desks promote good posture, strengthen the core muscles, and prevent the negative effects we would otherwise experience from extended periods sitting.
 The health benefits don’t stop there though: standing desks can help stave off heart disease and diabetes, and help us burn calories and lose weight while we work.